vskogstad/assignment1-basics/Answers.md

 This shows the advantage of matmul optimizations done in the more recent gpus such as A100, as it decreases the required training time by 1/8.
 Still a long time, but this is 0.4T tokens.
 It is not that far of from SOTA training runs of 15T tokens like Kimi K2.
 Even with a smaller model this takes a lot of time using no mixed training and a single GPU.

 **Learning rate**
 I linearily increased the learning rate from 0.0001 to 0.01.
 It breaks down at iteration 400 with learning rate 0.0045.
 This is a likely upper bound for a full training run.
 I then did 3 training runs with 1000 steps of cosine scheduler using max_learning rate of [0.003, 0.004, 0.005] and min_learning rate 10% of max.
+It failed for all three.
 Found a bug in my softmax function that made training unstable.
-Reran experiments with linear increase over 1000 steps.
-No divergence and final loss of 1.88 which is very good.
-Worse results when trying to use 0.01 as the peak learning rate with 50 or 200 steps of warmup.
-The model does not converge to similar losses as my "LR search".
+I then reran experiments, increasing the LR linearly over 1000 steps to 0.01.
+I did not have any divergence as LR increased during this run, and ended up with a final loss of 1.88, which is surprisingly good.
+I got worse results when running for the same amount of steps and trying to use 0.01 as the peak learning rate with 50 or 200 steps of warmup.
+The model does not converge to similar losses as my linear "LR search".
+It seems like a long slow warmup is beneficial for the model.

 I then tried to follow https://arxiv.org/html/2503.04715v1.
-They defined their step law as 1.79 * N**(-0.713) * D **(0.307).
-They reccomend really large batch sizes (I assume because they want to train for really long to find the optimal point in the loss landscape) With my
+They defined their step law as LR_optim = 1.79 * N**(-0.713) * D **(0.307).
+They reccomend really large batch sizes (and they train for a lot of tokens to find optimal point in the loss landscape).
+With my limited amount of tokens, I don't think we can go all the way up to the perfect batch size as the number of steps will be to small.
+As the LR is not really connected to the batch size, I just use it directly giving 0.005 as max LR. min LR of 0.00001.
+Doing this for a full training loss yields a loss of 1.33.

+After this I tried running the Muon optimizer with 0 tuning of LR, yielding worse performance and a final loss of 1.7.
+Looking at https://arxiv.org/abs/2502.16982 I used their modified optimization formula for converting tuned adam learning rates.
+Running the model using Muon yielded a final loss of  .

+**Batch-size experiment**
+Reccomended batch sizes in literature are high, both for system reasons and for extracting generalized learning across the batch.
+Given our very limited amount of tokens, where our model is nowhere near overtrained, a theoretically optimal batch size, will give very few steps (< 26 steps for our case).
+Taking more steps in roughly the right direction is going to give a lower final loss than fewer steps in exactly the right direction.
+(Although the later would probably yield a better model with continued training).

+**Generated text**

+The output is now mostly a sequence of words with correct spacing.
+Usage of punctation is there, but not always used correctly.

+The model is now keeping track of the same person staying in the story across sentences.
+Strength of the model is the most important parameter, but temperature and top_p when sampling also affects the results.

+**Layer norm ablation**

+**Post norm vs pre-norm**

+**NoPE vs RoPE**

+**SILU vs SwiGLU**

+**Experiment on OWT**

+This model has a larger vocabulary(less examples per token) and much more complex training data, requiring significantly more time and greater context length to learn from.
+As the model gets more noisy data it will take longer for it to learn the basics.

 **Final optimizations**